 On March 30, 1999, Captain Almer Strong of the Algowest was awarded the traditional "Top Hat" for being the first upbound vessel to completely transit the Welland Canal in a

-was the second time the Algowest was honored in the opening of the Welland Canal, the first being when Captain Reg Hatcher received the "Top Hat" on April 1, 1985.
-On June 29, 1999 the
+This was the second time the Algowest was honored in the opening of the Welland Canal, the first being when Captain Reg Hatcher received the "Top Hat" on April 1, 1985.
+On June 29,

-Algowest assisted in the rescue of 4 people from Lake Ontario by rescuing 2 people (mother and a 11 year old daughter) from a drifting zodiac whose engine would not start after a line
+1999 the Algowest assisted in the rescue of 4 people from Lake Ontario by rescuing 2 people (mother and a 11 year old daughter) from a drifting zodiac whose engine would not start

 The Algowest entered the Welland Canal downbound at Port Colborne, ON on October 13, 2001 bearing no name on her hull.
 Her name had been painted out in preparation for the vessel

-named in honor of Mr. Peter Ross Cresswell, the former President and Chief Executive Officer of Algoma Central Corp. who was retiring at this ceremony.
-He had been appointed to that
+was named in honor of Mr. Peter Ross Cresswell, the former President and Chief Executive Officer of Algoma Central Corp. who was retiring at this ceremony.
+He had been appointed to

-position in 1990 following a corporate name change that same year from Algoma Central Railway to Algoma Central Corp.
-Laden with salt from Goderich, ON, the newly christened Peter R.
+that position in 1990 following a corporate name change that same year from Algoma Central Railway to Algoma Central Corp.
+Laden with salt from Goderich, ON, the newly christened

-cement clinker cargoes for Algoma's new customer St. Marys Cement.
+of cement clinker cargoes for Algoma's new customer St. Marys Cement.
 Some of her loading hatches were modified to enable the proper dust-free loading of this specialized cargo.
-The Capt.
+The

+Capt.
 Henry Jackman also received these modifications as her self-unloading equipment is very similar to that of the Peter R. Cresswell.
-The Peter R. Cresswell departed Hamilton on March 25,
+The Peter R. Cresswell departed Hamilton on

-Goderich to various Great Lakes ports and went to Sarnia for a short winter lay-up on February 23.
-The previous record was held by the Canadian Progress set on February 15, 2005.
+from Goderich to various Great Lakes ports and went to Sarnia for a short winter lay-up on February 23.
+The previous record was held by the Canadian Progress set on February 15,

-on May 17, 2016 bound for Montreal.
+power on May 17, 2016 bound for Montreal.
 Enroute she met her former fleetmate the tanker Algosar, which was being towed up the canal to Port Colborne for scrapping at IMS.
-Once Peter R.
+Once

 Written by George Wharton.